50 Nest Box's for Birds and Gliders Started Jan 2021

 Dianna did a-lot of research on designs of box's that had actual proof of usage plus read many professional papers about materials, placement, design and even what colour box's should be.
 We decided that the website howllow log homes knew what they were talking about, and had a book on designs.
 We have changed CD ply a greater thickness to 19 mm the back braces to spaced vertical to better fit trees.
 Colour is 2 coats of good quality waterbased exterior paint off white very very light grey for a box we expect to get at least 21-25 years out of.
 We are happy ti talk to people wanting to make box's.

-Our box’s are based on the book by Alan and Stacy Franks www.hollowloghomes.com
+Our box’s are based on the book by Alan and Stacy Franks and nest Box tails. www.hollowloghomes.com

-We set up a number of working stations in our huge shearing shed so we could accomadate people effectively making different parts of box's.
+We set up a number of working stations in our huge shearing shed so we could accommodate people effectively making different parts of box's.

 Warwick Dianna and friend Portia drew up and cut all the box's from sheets of 19mm CD plywood (never use marine ply has toxic elements which as birds chew it will be a major issue) Set up tools, made templets for drilling holes, sanding stations, paining, routing station for internal and external ladders, access Hole drilling, cutting and shaping stainless panio hinges, and attaching metal edging for parrot box's.

 We have had 3 volunteer working bees early helping with build of some of the 45 Box's.
-A team of 4 from ARC and 2 seperate Sales Force teams this has made a huge start on the 45 box's we were making.
-Warwick and our amazing helper Portia cutting them all out and finishing them off and making quite about half themselves. (see photos of teams below) Box''s cost us between $50 to $80 depending on size and complexity.
-We are starting to replace and add to our wildlife camera's so we can also monitor whats happening.
+A team of 4 from ARC and 2 seperate Sales Force teams of around 12 this has made a huge start on the 45 box's we were making.
+Warwick and our amazing helper Portia cutting them all out and finishing them off and making and finishing alot themselves. (see photos of teams below) Box''s cost us between $50 to $80 depending on size and complexity.

 - 14 Extra boxs cost another $1400 ( mainly greater glider )